Daniel E. Braby, M.D.

 Dr. Drescher graduated from the University of Alabama with a Bachelor of Arts degree in English and received her Doctorate of Audiology from the University of Louisville.
-Dr. Drescher joined Rocky Mountain ENT in December of 2012 and assumed the role of Director of The Hearing Center.
+Dr. Drescher joined The Hearing Center and ENT team in December of 2012 and assumed the role of Director of The Hearing Center.
 Her clinical specialties include cochlear implants, amplification, diagnostics, and the treatment of tinnitus.

 Dr. Drescher has served on the Board of Directors for the Montana Speech and Hearing Association for several years and is an adjunct professor at the University of Montana.
 She has participated in medical mission trips to rural Guatemala.

 In her spare time, Dr. Drescher enjoys all things music related, hiking, skiing and horseback riding.

 Lee Frantz, Au.
 D. received her Master of Arts from the University of Northern Colorado in 1978.
 She has worked in a variety of audiologic settings since that time.

 Initially, her time was spent in the public schools in Iowa and Wyoming.
 From there she moved on to work at the University of Utah and with a local ENT.
 In 1983, she came to Missoula as the audiologist at Community Medical Center and then owned her own hearing and speech business for 17 years.

 She joined The Hearing Center and ENT team in 2008.
 Currently, she is serving on the Montana Hearing Aid Licensure Board and is a member of the American Academy of Audiology.

 Kasey Brickey, Au.D. graduated from Portland State University with a Bachelor of Science in Speech and Hearing Sciences.
 She went on to continue her education at Pacific University of Oregon where she graduated with her Doctorate of Audiology.
 Following completion of her degree, she relocated to Montana to join The Hearing Center and ENT team.